muhammadazzazy/muhammadazzazy.github.io/README.md

 # [Project 3: Simulated Annealing (SA) Placer](https://github.com/muhammadazzazy/SimulatedAnnealingPlacer)
 ## Overview
 A Visual Studio project written purely in C++ that implements a cell placement tool based on the SA algorithm.
 This SA algorithm was optimized through the utilization of various data structures from the C++ standard library.
 Extensive testing and debugging was performed with a set of six test cases to prove the algorithm's robustness.

-• Analyzed and plotted how the Total Wire Length (TWL) changed with the temperature and how it changed when setting different values for the cooling rate
+Finally, an analysis was performed to determine how the Total Wire Length (TWL) varied with the temperature and the cooling rates.

 # [Project 4: ProcLynx: The Linux Process Manager (LPM)](https://github.com/muhammadazzazy/proclynx)
 ## Overview
 ProcLynx is a Terminal User Interface (TUI) task manager that is written in the memory safe programming language, Rust, and capable of performing the following: